emochka2007/dayvinchik-bot/README.md

 ### Current implementation
-- list all active matches and check if the messages have been sent out
-- iterate over cities with one account.
+- Store the currently reviewing profi to send all photos to gpt to analuze
+- Insert each review inside the db with the status `PENDING`, 'COMPLETED'

+- move all global states to PG
+- vectorize data in pg
+- educating tool to store only correct data
 - OpenAi analyzes photo and creates a superlike message
+- send out to all matches MSG_STARTER
 - multiple variants to start (love ur style, nyashka, wanna go for a walk) conside
+- iterate over cities with one account.
-- interact with db
+- all db entities in one folder

 - Roadmap
     - TDlib setup